cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 plot.savefig("./img/pair_plot.png")
 ```

+This is essentially a comparison of every column vs every other column.
-The figure is very detailed, but I am not entirely sure on how to interpret it.
+The figure is very detailed, so you may zoom in to see each relationship
-For smoking type, it seems like 1 and 0 are equally as dense.

-One relevant feature that I can deduce from this is likely this: In
-the smoking status type,
-(1) -> Never/Minimal
-(2) -> Used to before / less
-(3) -> smoker
+For example, the relationship between `age` and `DRK_YN` is demonstrated by the
+first cell:

 Relevant parameters seem to be `SGOT_AST` and `SGOT_ALT` for drinking.
-Further research suggests that the `SGOT_AST`/`SGOT_ALT` ratio is very
+Further research suggests that the `SGOT_AST`/`SGOT_ALT` ratio is [very
-important for drinking detection, so I will add that column.
+important for drinking detection](https://en.wikipedia.org/wiki/AST/ALT_ratio),
+so I will add that column.

-##### (b) Heatmaps
+##### (2.2) Heatmaps

-The heatmap is very useful.
-We get a good idea of how each column is
-corelated with the other
+A heatmap is a tool to find the correlation strength among variables.
+The higher the correlation, the darker the color

 File: `DP/heatmaps.py`